mutagen-io/mutagen/README.md

 - On systems that support recursive file monitoring (Windows and macOS), Mutagen effeciently watches synchronization roots for changes.
-Other systems currently use regular and efficient polling out of a desire to support very large directory hierarchies that might exhaust watch file descriptors, but support for watching small directories on these systems isn't ruled out.
+Other systems currently use regular and efficient polling out of a desire to support very large directory hierarchies that might exhaust watch and file descriptors, but support for watching small directories on these systems isn't ruled out.
 - Mutagen is agnostic of the transport to endpoints - all it requires is a byte stream to each endpoint.
 Support is currently built-in for local and SSH-based synchronization, but support for other remote types can easily be added.
 As a corollary, Mutagen can even synchronize between two remote endpoints without ever needing a local copy of the files.
 - Mutagen can display dynamic synchronization status in the terminal.
-- **Mutagen does not propagate (most) permissions.** Mutagen is much like Git in this regard - it only propagates entry type and executability.
+- **Mutagen does not propagate (most) permissions**, but it does preserve permissions when updating files.
+The only permission propagated by Mutagen is executability or lack thereof.
+Any other permissions are left untouched for existing files and set to user-only access for newly created files.
 This is by design, since Mutagen's raison d'être is remote code editing and mirroring.
   Nothing in the current Mutagen design precludes adding permission propagation in the future.